Glueballs in a Thermal Squeezeout Model: The Phenomenology

 where $\mu_N = m_{\mathrm{DM}} m_\mathrm{N}/(m_{\mathrm{DM}} + m_\mathrm{N})$ is the reduced mass of the incoming DM particle and the target nucleon with mass $m_\mathrm{N}$.
 In writing this equation we have assumed the transferred momentum $q \sim \mu_N v_{\mathrm{DM}}$ (where $v_{\mathrm{DM}}$ is the incoming DM velocity) is much smaller than $m_{Z'}$; we can check that for the allowed $Z'$ masses due to the collider constraints (discussed in the next section), this is always satisfied.

 The rate in Eq.~\eqref{eq:DDrate} should be compared to the bounds on the DM-nucleon cross section.
 In Fig.~\ref{fig:moneyplotmax} we show the current bounds from the XENON1T experiment \cite{XENON:2018voc} (green regions), as well as the contour with the same rate as the neutrino floor in the future XENONnT experiment \cite{XENON:2020kmp}.
-For any point below the neutrino floor contour (dashed green) the neutrino scattering gives rise to a large background and novel search techniques are needed, e.g. see Refs.~\cite{Hochberg:2016ntt,Essig:2016crl,Kadribasic:2017obi,Budnik:2017sbu,Rajendran:2017ynw,Griffin:2018bjn,Coskuner:2019odd,Blanco:2021hlm}.
+For any point below the neutrino floor contour (dashed green) the neutrino scattering gives rise to a large background and novel search techniques are needed~\cite{Hochberg:2016ntt,Essig:2016crl,Kadribasic:2017obi,Budnik:2017sbu,Rajendran:2017ynw,Griffin:2018bjn,Coskuner:2019odd,Blanco:2021hlm}, see also Refs.~\cite{Ebadi:2022axg,Akerib:2022ort} for recent reviews.

 Depending on $R$ and $m_{Z'}$, we find that direct detection experiments can probe part of the relic abundance line in our model.

 Note that according to Eq.~\eqref{eq:DDrate}, since $\mu_N$ goes to $m_\mathrm{N}$ in the limit of $m_{\mathrm{DM}} \gg m_\mathrm{N}$, the rate will be independent of the DM mass.
 As we go to higher $\Lambda$, i.e. higher $m_{Z'}$, the scattering rate is suppressed and we can only probe larger values of $\alpha_{Z'}$.
 This explains the shape of green regions in Fig.~\ref{fig:moneyplotmax}.